smartcontractkit/ccip/docs/CONFIG.md

 LogPrunePageSize = 10000 # Default
 ```
 LogPrunePageSize defines size of the page for pruning logs.
 Controls how many logs/blocks (at most) are deleted in a single prune tick.
 Default value 0 means no paging, delete everything at once.
+CCIP uses paging when removing logs to avoid pushing too much presssure on the database so this value should not be set to 0.

 ### BackupLogPollerBlockDelay
 :warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._